 Side effects from MRI scans are rare, but they can happen.
 Some side effects from MRIs

-- thermal injuries, such second-degree burns
+- thermal injuries, such as second degree burns

 - injuries from metal objects becoming projectiles